cgt507/Zombie_Release/README.md

 * Guns of the same class share ammo, so all assault rifles use AR ammo, all pistols use pistol ammo, and so on.
 * Ammo boxes with a sparkle effect and a blue beam coming from space will spawn randomly after every round.
 If you're low on ammo and cannot afford the random box, or just like your gun, you can hunt these down.
 3 spawn at the starting area at the beginning of the game.
 Moving over the ammo boxes will collect them, and it will replenish some ammo for any gun you are holding as well as the guns in your holsters.
 The amount of ammo given varies by gun type.
 * The shotgun is wonky AF.
 Deal with it.
 It needs a completely different reload system from everything else and it was hard enough to make easy reloading work for all the other guns, so I never got around to the shotgun.
 * You have a knife.
 Use at your own risk.
 It will kill zombies in 1 hit, but must be moving at a minimum speed before it will do any damage, so you have to actually swing it.
 Odds are the zombies will kill you first.
 The knife exists roughly in front of your right hip and will return there when it is dropped.
-It's kinda neat, and again, I spent way too much time on it for it to be so completely useless.
+It's kinda neat and I spent way too much time on it for it to be so completely useless.

 ### Random things
 * I spent WAY too much time working on the highlighting system that draws a yellow highlight outline around any dropped weapons or attachments as well as the last few zombies each round.
 For the weapons, it will highlight only parts of the weapon you can see.
 You will not be able to see dropped weapons through objects.
 For the zombies, it is exactly the opposite.
 You can only see the outline of obscured zombies.
 This is mostly to identify zombies that are stuck somewhere or something so that you can progress the game.
 It will not help you see zombies that are just sneaky and planning to murder you from behind.
-* Along that note, I fucked up some of the map geometry around the house with the big fancy driveway near the starting area, so zombies get stuck there quite a bit.
+* ~~Along that note, I fucked up some of the map geometry around the house with the big fancy driveway near the starting area, so zombies get stuck there quite a bit.~~ Fixed it
 * Garage doors are weird.
 I didn't make them.
 I take no responsibililty for their behavior.
-* you HUD shows your current health in the top left, your money in the bottom left, and the round number in the bottom right.
+* Your HUD shows your current health in the top left, your money in the bottom left, and the round number in the bottom right.
 Changing resolution scaling may make this blurry or unreadable.
+Honestly, the resolution scaling setting just causes a lot of problems...
+Probably don't touch that...